 As PPSM is an interdepartmental program, applications should be directed to a department, usually that of the student’s previous degree.

 Testing Requirements (GRE, IELTS, etc.) are RELEVANT ONLY TO THE DEPARTMENTAL application process—for information about Testing Requirements please:

-2) If you still have questions about Testing Requirements after having downloaded and read through the relevant section(s) of the PDF in step 1), please contact the appropriate departmental academic office using the email address shown in the list below:
+2) If you still have questions about Testing Requirements after having visited the “departmental requirements” link in step 1), please contact the appropriate departmental academic office using the email address shown in the list below:

 - Biological Engineering [EMAIL: firstname.lastname@example.org] (DEC 15th APPLICATION DEADLINE)